christ0s1982/woodcabindesign/README.md

 (Under development)

-The model is designed in sketchup.
-If you are interested in helping with the blueprints development, please contact me
+I would like to develope this project in a similar philosophie that wikihouse has been designed. https://wikihouse.cc/ The model is at the moment modeled 3d in sketchup.
+If you are interested in helping with the development, please contact me

 prototype construction photos:
 http://cangelopoulosarchi.wixsite.com/design/micro-farm-landscape-design